Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Sleepbringer is a Nazi supervillain whose shtick is poison gas.
 Think about it.

 - European Enemies, widely regarded as the worst sourcebook ever released for Champions, has this kind of thing generally listed among the book's problems.
-Some of the villains included are the Swiss Clockmaker, the Spanish Inquisition, the Italian Godfather and Gladiator, Swedish Midnight Sun, a German strongman based on the Berlin Wall, a French Napoleon impersonator, and a British punk band as well as a druid.
+Some of the more demonstrative characters included are the Swiss Clockmaker, the Spanish Inquisition, the Italian Godfather and Gladiator (his real name is even Spartacus), Swedish Midnight Sun, a German strongman based on the Berlin Wall, a French Napoleon impersonator, and a British punk band as well as a druid.

 - Freedom Force and its sequel Freedom Force vs. The Third Reich parody this trope to the extreme, particularly with the villains.
 Most ridiculously is Fortissimmo: An Italian opera singer with sound-wave powers as part of a supervillain team of World War 2 axis powers.